LightFTSO/ftso-data-sources/README.md

 Flow goes like this:

-1. Instantiate a data source (could be crypto exchange, ftx api, stocks api, or whatever) 2.
+1. Instantiate a data source (could be crypto exchange, forex api, stocks api, or whatever) 2.